 (c) A temporarily reassigned employee shall be reimbursed for travel expenses in accordance with 200 KAR 2:006, and the appointing authority shall notify the employee in writing prior to the effective date of the action.

 (4) An appointing authority may assign an employee to work in a different site within the county of employment.

 Section 4.
 Dual Employment.
 (1) An employee holding a full-time position with the Commonwealth shall not hold another state position except upon recommendation of the appointing authority and the written approval of the secretary.

 (2) A complete list of all employees holding more than one (1) state position shall be furnished to the Legislative Research Commission quarterly by the secretary.

 Section 5.
 Notice of Resignation and Retirement.
 (1) An employee who desires to terminate his service with the state shall submit a written resignation or notice of retirement to the appointing authority.

 (2) A resignation or notice of retirement shall be submitted at least fourteen (14) calendar days before the final working day.
 A copy of an employee's resignation shall be attached to the personnel action effecting the separation and be filed in the employee's service record in the agency and the Personnel Cabinet.

-(3) Failure of an employee to give fourteen (14) calendar days notice with his resignation or notice of retirement may result in forfeiture of accrued annual leave.
+(3) Failure of an employee to give fourteen (14) calendar days notice with his resignation or notice of retirement may result in forfeiture of accrued annual leave, based on: